ylow/turicreate/userguide/supervised-learning/boosted_trees_classifier.md

                                            max_iterations=2,
                                            max_depth = 3)

-# Save predictions to an SFrame (class and corresponding class-probabilities)
+# Save predictions to an XFrame (class and corresponding class-probabilities)
 predictions = model.classify(test_data)

 # Evaluate the model and save the results into a dictionary